 Hygiene measures — Hand washing is an essential and very effective way to prevent the spread of infection.
 Hands should ideally be wet with water and plain or antimicrobial soap, and rubbed together for 15 to 30 seconds.
 Special attention should be paid to the fingernails, between the fingers, and the wrists.
 Hands should be rinsed thoroughly and dried with a single-use towel.

-Alcohol-based hand rubs are a good alternative for disinfecting hands if a sink is not available.
+Alcohol-based hand rubs are a good alternative for disinfecting hands if a sink is not available, however, alcohol-based hand rubs do not prevent all types of diarrhea (eg, Norovirus, Clostridium difficile).
 Hand rubs should be spread over the entire surface of hands, fingers, and wrists until dry, and may be used several times.
 Hand rubs are available as a liquid or wipe in small, portable sizes that are easy to carry in a pocket or handbag.
 When a sink is available, visibly soiled hands should be washed with soap and water.

 Hands should be cleaned after changing a diaper or touching any soiled item.
 They should also be washed before and after preparing food and eating, after going to the bathroom, after handling garbage or dirty laundry, after touching animals or pets, and after blowing the nose or sneezing.

 WHEN TO SEEK HELP FOR DIARRHEA

 The following is a list of signs and symptoms that are worrisome and require immediate medical attention:

 - If an infant refuses to eat or drink anything for more than a few hours